Finisterre–Huon languages

 The Finisterre–Huon languages comprise the largest family within the Trans–New Guinea languages (TNG) in the classification of Malcolm Ross.
 They were part of the original TNG proposal, and William A. Foley considers their TNG identity to be established.
 The languages share a small closed class of verbs taking pronominal object prefixes some of which are cognate (Suter 2012), strong morphological evidence that they are related.

 History of classification

 Huon and Finisterre, and then the connection between them, were identified by Kenneth McElhanon (1967, 1970).
 When McElhanon compared notes with his colleague Clemens Voorhoeve, who was working on the languages of southern Irian Jaya, they developed the concept of Trans–New Guinea.
 Apart from the evidence which unites them, the Finisterre and Huon families are clearly valid language families in their own right, each consisting of several fairly-well defined branches.
-(See Finisterre languages and Huon languages.)

 Pronouns

 Ross (2005) reconstructs the pronouns as follows: